How to Build a Transitional Deck

 This partly sheltered deck serves as an indoor-outdoor space connecting a family room with a patio.
 Classically simple, it is a great transitional element for nearly any style of house.

-Click thumbnail photos at left for plans from Sunset's Complete Deck Book.
+Look below for plans from Sunset‘s Complete Deck Book.

 You can wrap this deck plan around almost any house on fairly flat ground.
 The key lies in establishing the shape of the deck.